basicallydan/interfake/readme.md

 ## Version History

+* 1.18.0: Array support in query string params added thanks to [@roychoo](https://github.com/roychoo).
+Also, fixed a couple of tests which broke in Node 5.0.
 * 1.17.0: Regular expressions can now be specified in JSON route files and in the normal JavaScript API (`.createRoute()`) using `{ url : { pattern : '', regexp : true } }`
 * 1.16.0: Added automatic `OPTIONS` support for any routes specified (e.g. if `GET` has been defined then `OPTIONS` will say so.
 Also includes `access-control-allow-origin`)
 * 1.15.0: Added `.echo` or `{ echo : true }` support for response.
 Now, the response body can an echo of the request body.